-Prerequisite: "C" grade or higher or "Pass" in MATH 096 or 103 or 110 or equivalent 3 hours lecture
+Prerequisite: "C" grade or higher or "Pass" in MATH 096 or 110 or equivalent

 The students will survey the historical development of mathematics and apply topics such as logic, geometry, probability, statistics, problem solving, sequences and patterns, numeration systems, and personal finance to develop quantitative reasoning skills.
 Designed for students who do not intend to prepare for a career in science or business.